girishramnani/polly/README.md

 Essentially PollsManager stores data using 3 read and write concurrency enabled ets table.
 They are as

-  * `:polls` - Stores all the Poll structs with their options, :id of the poll is used as a key for fast lookup
+  * `:polls` - Stores all the Poll structs with their options, `:id` of the poll is used as a key for fast lookup

   * `:polls_votes` - Stores the total votes submitted towards a Poll.
-This table contains the vote counts in the format of {:id, count}. update_counter method provided by :ets is used to atomically increment these votes
+This table contains the vote counts in the format of `{:id, count}`. update_counter method provided by `:ets` is used to atomically increment these votes

   * `:polls_options_votes` - Stores the votes per Option of a Poll.
-Each Poll can have many options and for each option vote count is stored in form of {:option_id, count}.
-Here as :id of an option is a unique uuid and hence an option can be uniquely identified without knowing the :if of the poll
+Each Poll can have many options and for each option vote count is stored in form of `{:option_id, count`}.
+Here as `:id` of an option is a unique uuid and hence an option can be uniquely identified without knowing the `:id` of the poll.

 ### Polly.VoteManager